Project:

 Background

 The Project Reducing Childhood Blindness and Vision Impairment for Disadvantaged Children in Malaysia (Vision-RDC) is a collaborative initiative aimed at addressing preventable and treatable vision impairments among underserved children.
-Supported by the Brien Holden Foundation and implemented in partnership with local healthcare providers, including the Ministry of Health and NGOs, the project focuses on early detection, treatment, and education.
-Vision-RDC incorporates comprehensive vision screenings, refractive care, and referrals for advanced ophthalmological management, ensuring children receive timely and appropriate interventions.
-By prioritizing schools, rural communities, and marginalized groups, the project seeks to reduce barriers to eye care, enhance visual outcomes, and improve overall educational and developmental opportunities for disadvantaged children in Malaysia.
+Supported by the Brien Holden Foundation and implemented in partnership with local healthcare providers, including the Ministry of Health and Amblyopia & Vision Impairment Screening (AVIS), the project focuses on early detection, treatment, and education.

 Our Objectives